vegaprotocol/specs/protocol/0000-validator-delegation-rewards.md

+THIS FILE CAN BE REPLACED BY EDD'S simple-staking-and-delegating.md file.

 # Validator and Staking Rewards
 This describes the Alpha Mainnet requirements for calculation and distribution of rewards to delegators and validators.
 For more information on the overall approach, please see this [research document](https://github.com/vegaprotocol/research-internal/blob/master/validator_rewards/ValPol7.pdf).